}

 What to bring when you want a copy

-- A second sample if the first key is very worn.
+• a second sample key if the first one is worn

 How patent protection affects copies